pymc-devs/pytensor/doc/extending/creating_an_op.rst

 a function that does what you want.

 If you can implement something in terms of an existing :ref:`Op`, you should do that.
-Odds are your function that uses existing Pytensor expressions is short, has no bugs, and potentially profits from rewrites that have already been implemented.
+Odds are your function that uses existing PyTensor expressions is short, has no bugs, and potentially profits from rewrites that have already been implemented.